wp-plugins/collapsing-categories/readme.txt

 behavior in wordpress anyways)

 == HISTORY ==

+* 0.5.5 (2008/05/19)
+    * fixed bug - html now validates when not displaying posts
+    * new option - choose between arrows or +- for expanding and collapsing
+    * tweaked exclude option to function better with collapsing archives

 * 0.5.4
     * fixed bug - was using hard-coded wp_ prefix in one SQL query.